aws4embeddedlinux/meta-aws-demos/nxp-imx8m/aws-iot-greengrass-v2/README.md

 [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) with default settings.

-The SD card image name should be similar to the following: imx-image-full-imx8mqevk-20201223010742.gg.rootfs.wic.bz2
+The SD card image name should be similar to the following: imx-image-full-imx8mqevk-20201223010742.gg.rootfs.wic.bz2, 'imx8mqevk' should be replaced with 'imx8mpevk' if you are using the i.MX8MPlus

 ``aws s3 cp imx-yocto-bsp/build-dir/tmp/deploy/images/imx8mqebvk/imx-image-full-imx8mqevk-20201223010742.gg.rootfs.wic.bz2 s3://your-bucket-name``